 Care + Policies

-All purchases, sale items, and special orders can be exchanged or returned for store credit only, which is valid for 1 year from the date of accepted return.
+All purchases, excluding special orders and sale items, can be exchanged or returned for store credit only, which is valid for 1 year from the date of accepted return.
 Returns/exchanges must be made within 2 weeks of receipt of the item.

 Although we check all merchandise for defects and damage prior to shipment, it is the buyers’ responsibility to check the product upon arrival to make sure it is free of any defects or damage due to shipping.
 If no notice has been given within 2 weeks we must assume that the damage was caused by the buyer and therefore not eligible for replacement or exchange.